 To score high in the JAMB Physics examination, read JAMB recommended textbooks on Physics and also do not forget to practise JAMB Physics past questions.
 See JAMB Form.

-There are 40 question in the JAMB Physics questions and you are expected to attempt all the questions.
+There are 40 questions in the JAMB Physics questions and you are expected to attempt all the questions.

 1. A man walks 1km due east and then due north.
 His displacement is